trevp/tlslite/readme.txt

   privateKey = parsePEMKey(s, private=True)

 The SRP function does mutual authentication with a username and password.

-The Unknown function is used when you're not sure if the server requires client authentication.
-If the server requests SRP or certificate-based authentication, the appropriate callback will be triggered, and you should return a tuple containing either a (username, password) or (certChain, privateKey), as appropriate.
-Alternatively, you can return None, which will cancel the handshake from an SRP callback, or cause it to continue without client authentication (if the server is willing) from a certificate callback.

 If you want more control over the handshake, you can pass in a HandshakeSettings instance.
 For example, if you're performing SRP, but you